PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 09:44:09
+Last updated: 2024-04-05 09:44:42
-Random Quote: Smoking marijuana, eating cheetos, and masturbating do not constitute plans in my book. - Walter White
+Random Quote: There's chaos in you.
+Embrace the chaos! - Arthur Harrow